cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-jobs.rst

 Spark Jobs *(Beta, Standalone CDAP only)*
 ============================================

-**Spark** is used for in-memory cluster computing.
+**Apache Spark** is used for in-memory cluster computing.
 It lets you load large sets of data into memory and query them repeatedly.
 This makes it suitable for both iterative and interactive programs.
 Similar to MapReduce, Spark can access **Datasets** as both input and output.
 Spark programs in CDAP can be written in either Java or Scala.

 In the current release, Spark is supported only in the Standalone CDAP.